z-abouzamzam/DB123/README.md

 queries may be unsuccessful.

 Notes to keep in mind.
 Strings do not go in quotes, and in general, there should be spaces between all symbols except commas.
+This is especially important for nested documents and attributes which correspond to dictionaries or lists.
+For example an attribute a corresponding to a dictionary and an attribute b corresponding to a list should be formatted as such:

+`CREATE document a : { b : 1, d : five }, b : [ 0, 1, 2, 3 ]`

 ### Creation